Skip to main content

 Wise says businesses can accept payments in 24 currencies and hold 40+ currencies, which supports this separation model, though availability can vary by account region and plan.
 Your control check is simple: every payment should map to invoice number, payer, gross amount, fees, and funds-available date.

 Set your tax transfer rule as soon as cleared revenue arrives.
 This is a control step, not a budgeting preference.
-Write the rule down and keep it current with your advisor: Set your transfer rule and update it with your advisor.
-Current recommended range after verification: [add current range after verification].
+Write the rule down and keep it current with your advisor before relying on any specific transfer range.

 Move that transfer to a separate savings account you do not use for spending.
 If fees, refunds, or FX distort net deposits, run the rule from your invoiced revenue log and reconcile monthly.